E-ELMTALAB/sanity-visual-editing-demo/lessons/performance-playbook.md

 - [ ] Avoid manual chunk overrides unless you 100% understand dependency cycles.
 - [ ] After every major change, re-run Lighthouse and archive screenshots/metrics.

 Following these steps took the site from a **score of 4** (FCP 12s, LCP 16s, CLS 0.51) to **84+** with FCP/LCP under 2 seconds.
-Use this playbook as your starting point for any future performance fire drills.
+Use this playbook as your starting point for any future performance fire drills